Gender inequality in New Zealand: Preventing gender inequality in proposed legislation

 New Zealand has a mechanism to prevent gender inequality in the proposed legislation.
 Section 7 of the Bill of Right Act requires the Attorney General to report to Parliament if a bill appears to be inconsistent with the non-discrimination requirements of the act.
 However, parliament is not bound by these reports.

 Papers presented to cabinet are required to undergo a gender analysis by the Ministry for Women to determine the potential impacts on women and girls.

 Gender neutrality & New Zealand law

 Proponents of gender neutrality in law, including the New Zealand Law Commission, Law professor Kevin Dawkins from Otago University, and the Human Rights Review Tribunal have recommended several changes to current gendered legislation.
+The New Zealand Human Rights Commission states "In a free and democratic society (such as New Zealand purports to be) laws should be non-discriminatory on their face, unless the discrimination is demonstrably justified."

-The New Zealand Law Commission reviewed the Crimes Act in 2009 and recommended a repeal of the “male assaults female” offence, which has primarily been used to address domestic violence, and increase the maximum penalty for "common assault" to match that of "male assaults female" (3 years).
+The New Zealand Law Commission reviewed the Crimes Act in 2009 and recommended a repeal of the "male assaults female" offence, which has primarily been used to address domestic violence, and increase the maximum penalty for "common assault" to match that of "male assaults female" (3 years).
 In 2018, the gender neutral charge of "assault on a family member" was introduced, with the same maximum penalty as "male assaults female", therefore becoming inclusive of all relationship gender dynamics.